Daron Acemoglu: Academic career

-Acemoglu was a lecturer in economics at the LSE from 1992 to 1993.
-He began lecturing at the MIT in 1993, when he was appointed assistant professor of economics.
-He was granted a tenure at MIT in 1998, and promoted to full professor in 2000.
-In 2004 he became Charles P. Kindleberger Professor of Applied Economics.
-Since 2010 Acemoglu has been the Elizabeth and James Killian Professor of Economics at MIT.
-In July 2019 he was named Institute Professor, the highest faculty honor at MIT.
+Acemoglu was a lecturer in economics at the London School of Economics from 1992 to 1993.
+He was appointed an assistant professor at MIT in 1993, where he became the Pentti Kouri Associate Professor of Economics in 1997, and was tenured in 1998.
+He became a full professor at MIT in 2000, and served as the Charles P. Kindleberger Professor of Applied Economics there from 2004 to 2010.
+In 2010, Acemoglu was appointed the Elizabeth and James Killian Professor of Economics at MIT.
+In July 2019, he was named an Institute Professor, the highest faculty honor at MIT.